folsomcp/specpolFlow/paper/paper.md

 The continuum normalization routine follows the algorithm briefly described in @Folsom2008 and @Folsom2013, and implements an interactive graphical interface with the Tkinter and Matplotlib packages.
 Line masks can be generated from line lists in the [Vienna Atomic Line Database](https://vald.astro.uu.se/) [@Ryabchikova2015] "extract stellar" "long" format.
 If necessary, effective Landé factors are estimated using LS, J$_1$J$_2$, and J$_1$K coupling schemes [@Martin1978; @LandiAndLandolfi2004].
 The LSD calculation follows the method of @Donati1997, with details from @Kochukhov2010.
 It relies on [NumPy](https://numpy.org/) [@Harris2020] and makes careful use of NumPy's sparse arrays for efficiency.
 The interactive line mask cleaning tool uses Tkinter and Matplotlib for the interface.
 This tool can remove lines from the mask, and automatically fit line depths using a reference observed spectrum, following @Grunhut2017 with some optimizations.
 The line depth fitting routine inverts the linear least squares problem in LSD, and instead fits line depths given an observation and LSD profile.
 That LSD profile must be approximately correct, calculated using a mask (or part of a mask) with dominantly acceptable lines.
 Line depth fitting remains a weighted linear least squares problem, similar to the LSD calculation, and can be solved efficiently using spare matrix operations.
 Radial velocities are calculated by fitting a Gaussian to an LSD profile by default, although calculating from first moments is also supported.
 The $\langle B_z \rangle$ calculation uses the first moment technique applied to LSD profiles [@Rees1979; @Donati1997; @Kochukhov2010].

-`SpecpolFlow` enables users to build their own custom workflow from the available classes and functions, which can enhance scientific archiving and reproducibility.
-This is also valuable for training or involving students in projects. `SpecpolFlow`'s [website](https://folsomcp.github.io/specpolFlow/) includes an extensive set of tutorials that explain the use of the package and demonstrate some common analysis cases.
+SpecpolFlow enables users to build their own custom workflow from the available classes and functions, which can enhance scientific archiving and reproducibility.
+This is also valuable for training or involving students in projects.
+SpecpolFlow's [website](https://folsomcp.github.io/specpolFlow/) includes an extensive set of tutorials that explain the use of the package and demonstrate some common analysis cases.
 These tutorials, in the form of [Jupyter Notebooks](https://jupyter.org/), can flexibly be used within a classroom or workshop setting.

 # Acknowledgements
-The authors gratefully acknowledge contributions to the early development and testing of `SpecpolFlow`'s tools, including Dax Moraes, David Meleney Jr., and Gregg Wade.
+The authors gratefully acknowledge contributions to the early development and testing of SpecpolFlow's tools, including Dax Moraes, David Meleney Jr., and Gregg Wade.

 This research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.